rickkuilman/HanzeDigiroosterAPI/readme.md

-# Digirooster API 🎓
+# Hanze Digirooster API 🎓

 ## What is it?
-The Digirooster API is an unofficial api to get information of the Hanze University time schedules.
+The Hanze Digirooster API is an unofficial api to get information of the Hanze University time schedules.

 ## Getting started
 1. Install Python 3.x.
 During the installation keep the checkbox for "installing pip" checked